Safeguarding adults board

-The NEL Safeguarding Adults Board (referred to as the SAB) is a statutory requirement for all local authorities under Sections 42-46 of the Care Act 2014 with the Director of Adult Social Services (DASS) taking the lead role and overall responsibility for adult safeguarding.
+The SAB is a statutory requirement for all local authorities for taking the lead role and overall responsibility for adult safeguarding.
 As a minimum, the SAB membership must comprise of three main statutory partners, these being North East Lincolnshire Council (NELC), Humberside Police and local health services.
 These work together, within a broader multi-agency approach, to ensure that:

 - The principle that ‘all people in North East Lincolnshire feel safe and are safe’ is upheld.